geoscixyz/gpg/content/electromagnetics/electromagnetic_basic_principles.rst

 Circuit model for EM induction
 ==============================

-Consider the goal of using an inductive EM source to locate a conductive body buried in a relatively non-conducting (or resistive) host material.
+Consider the goal of using an inductive EM source to locate a conductive body buried in a relatively non-conductive (also called resistive) host material.
 The basic picture is shown in the figure :numref:`3loops_conductor_loop` below.

 .. figure:: ./images/Concepts_3loops-conductor-and-loop.png
     :align: center
     :scale: 100 %
     :name: 3loops_conductor_loop

 Eddy currents are generated in the buried body by changing magnetic flux passing through the body.
 We can learn a lot about the coupling between the transmitter, buried body and receiver by approximating the buried body by a wire coil with resistance :math:`R` and inductance :math:`L`.
 The resistance approximates the electrical resistivity of the earth and the inductance is a geometrical quantity that depends on the shape of the loop.
+The following discussion of the circuit model will be mostly conceptual.
+For a more detailed and quantitative discussion please see the `em.geosci <http://em.geosci.xyz/content/maxwell3_fdem/circuitmodel_for_eminduction/index.html>`__ resource--(not required for eosc 350.

 Transmitter and primary field
 -----------------------------